Cyfrin/Updraft/courses/security/8-mev-and-governance/15-case-study-bean/+page.md

 - $182,000,000 loss to the protocol

-- Attacker profitted $76,000,000 which they laundered through Tornado Cash
+- Attacker profited $76,000,000 which they laundered through Tornado Cash

 - $106,000,000 was paid in flash loan and swap feed on Aave and Uniswap respectively.

-- Governnance Manipulation Attack
+- Governance Manipulation Attack

 - Highly Sophisticated